Andromeda Galaxy: Observation history

-In 1864 William Huggins noted that the spectrum of Andromeda differed from that of a gaseous nebula.
+In 1864, William Huggins noted that the spectrum of Andromeda differed from that of a gaseous nebula.
 The spectrum of Andromeda displays a continuum of frequencies, superimposed with dark absorption lines that help identify the chemical composition of an object.
 Andromeda's spectrum is very similar to the spectra of individual stars, and from this, it was deduced that Andromeda has a stellar nature.
-In 1885, a supernova (known as S Andromedae) was seen in Andromeda, the first and so far only one observed in that galaxy.
-At the time it was called "Nova 1885" – the difference between "novae" in the modern sense and supernovae was not yet known.
+In 1885, a supernova (known as S Andromedae) was seen in Andromeda, the only one ever observed in that galaxy.
+At the time, it was called "Nova 1885"—the difference between "novae" in the modern sense and supernovae was not yet known.
 Andromeda was considered to be a nearby object, and it was not realized that the "nova" was much brighter than ordinary novae.

-In 1888, Isaac Roberts took one of the first photographs of Andromeda, which was still commonly thought to be a nebula within our galaxy.
+In 1888, Isaac Roberts took one of the first photographs of Andromeda, which was still commonly thought to be a nebula within the Milky Way galaxy.
 Roberts mistook Andromeda and similar "spiral nebulae" as star systems being formed.

 In 1912, Vesto Slipher used spectroscopy to measure the radial velocity of Andromeda with respect to the Solar System—the largest velocity yet measured, at 300 km/s.

 "Island universes" hypothesis

-As early as 1755 the German philosopher Immanuel Kant proposed the hypothesis that the Milky Way is only one of many galaxies, in his book Universal Natural History and Theory of the Heavens.
-Arguing that a structure like the Milky Way would look like a circular nebula viewed from above and like an elliptical if viewed from an angle, he concluded that the observed elliptical nebulae like Andromeda, which could not be explained otherwise at the time, were indeed galaxies similar to the Milky Way.
+As early as 1755, the German philosopher Immanuel Kant proposed the hypothesis that the Milky Way is only one of many galaxies in his book Universal Natural History and Theory of the Heavens.
+Arguing that a structure like the Milky Way would look like a circular nebula viewed from above and like an ellipsoid if viewed from an angle, he concluded that the observed elliptical nebulae like Andromeda, which could not be explained otherwise at the time, were indeed galaxies similar to the Milky Way, not nebulae, as Andromeda was commonly believed to be.